MS Kungsholm (1952)

 MS Kungsholm was a combined ocean liner / cruise ship built in 1953 by the De Schelde shipyard in Vlissingen, the Netherlands for the Swedish American Line.
 Between 1965 and 1981 she sailed for the North German Lloyd and their successor Hapag-Lloyd as MS Europa.
-From 1981 until 1984 she sailed for Costa Cruises as MS Columbus C. She sank in the port of Cadiz, Spain after ramming a breakwater on 29 July 1984.
+From 1981 until 1984 she sailed for Costa Cruises as MS Columbus C. She sank in the port of Cádiz, Spain after ramming a breakwater on 29 July 1984.
 The vessel was refloated later that year, but sent to a Barcelona shipbreaker in 1985 for scrapping.